 - Serve coconut water by mixing it with rice or boiled vegetables

-Coconut water can be kept at room temperature for 5 to 10 days as long as it is sealed.
-Storing it with its lid open invites enzyme activity which is why it is critical to ensure that it is stored in an air-tight container at room temperature.
+Coconut water can be kept at room temperature for 5 to 10 days, as long as it is sealed.
+Storing it with its lid open invites enzyme activity, which makes it critical to ensure that it is stored in an air-tight container at room temperature.

-Can I Replace Normal Drinking Water with Coconut Water for My Baby?
+2. Can I Replace Normal Drinking Water With Coconut Water for My Baby?

-Is it Ok If I Mix Coconut Water to My Baby’s Formula?
+3. Is it Ok to Mix Coconut Water With Formula?

-We recommend that you, please check with your concerned paediatrician before mixing coconut water into your baby’s formula and serving the mixture.
+We recommend that you check with your concerned paediatrician before adding coconut water to your baby’s formula.

-Drinking lots of coconut water can lead to electrolyte imbalances in the body which is why we recommend serving it to your baby in moderation.
+Drinking lots of coconut water can lead to electrolyte imbalances in the body, so we recommend serving it to your baby in moderation.

-Can I Give Coconut Water to My Baby in Winter Season?
+5. Can I Give Coconut Water to My Baby During the Winter Season?

-No. Please do not give coconut water to your baby during the winter season if your baby has contracted the cold or the flu.
+No. Please do not give coconut water to your baby during the winter season, especially if your baby has contracted a cold or flu.

 It is believed that coconut water can be used to treat cholera when mixed with one to two teaspoons of lemon juice and given to babies.
 Besides reducing acidosis in the body, coconut water prevents heat stroke and promotes electrolyte balance in babies.